 How do I arrange for a Holocaust survivor to speak virtually to my school or institution?

-To request a speaker for your school or institution, please complete a Speakers Bureau Request Form at least four (4) weeks before your preferred program date.
+To request a speaker via Zoom for your school, please complete this Virtual Speakers Bureau Request Form at least two weeks before your preferred program date.